Care for our Valley, so it survives now and into the future

-In 2008 we produced a State of the AONB Report, a snapshot of the ‘health’ of the AONB landscape, download it below.
+In 2008 we produced our first State of the AONB Report, a snapshot of the ‘health’ of the AONB landscape.
 This online Atlas is the result of that data collection exercise; the aim is to bring together maps and statistics that together paint a picture of the landscape.
 It also forms a valuable baseline for future monitoring work, enabling us to pick up trends in terms of the way that the landscape is being managed and the resilience of local communities.
 The report has been reviewed on a 5 yearly basis to coincide with the review of the Management Plan.
 The latest report was completed in 2019.

 Tamar Valley AONB Forum 2018